sourav-bk/Golang/MessageQueue.md

 - **Producer ::**

 - **RabbitMQ Broker ::**

+  A Producer is an application, service, or program that creates and sends messages to a RabbitMQ server (broker).

+  Before sending messages, the producer must first establish a connection to the RabbitMQ server using the TCP protocol.
+After the connection is established, the producer creates a channel on top of that connection.

+  A channel is a lightweight virtual connection that operates within a single TCP connection.
+Producers use channels to publish messages to RabbitMQ efficiently without creating multiple TCP connections.

   - **Exchange :**
     - Direct (exact key match),
     - Fanout (broadcast to all),